attila386/wgmini/README.md

 router is not wireguard or other VPN capable, and you do not want to replace it for some reason.

-Apply this config to a small Mikrotik router, connect it to your actual router with just one cable and you are good to go.
+Configure a remote "road warrior" device (notebook or PC), apply this config to a small Mikrotik router, connect it to your actual router with just one cable, and you are good to go.

 I refer to this new router as "server" or "Wireguard server" in the text.